 Pre-approved Govt.
 Model Reports will be used – to make compliance “cheaper, easier and more consistent” – catalytic convertors, new tyres and emissions testing requirements are reduced.

 No compliance quota for workshops.

-Compliance plates will no longer be physically fitted to the car, instead they will be searchable by VIN on a publicly accessible online register.
+Compliance plates are no longer physically fitted to the car, instead they are searchable by VIN on a publicly accessible online register.

-AVV Inspection results to be recorded on the National Exchange of Vehicle and Driver Information Services (NEVDIS) and publicly accessible via the PPSR (Personal Property Securities Register).
+AVV Inspection results are recorded on the National Exchange of Vehicle and Driver Information Services (NEVDIS) and publicly accessible via the PPSR (Personal Property Securities Register).